Masarh: Local Tradition

-Local tradition connects the village with the ancient Sonitpur, the place of the demon Banasura, whose daughter Ukha was married to yaduvanshi Aniruddha, the grandson of yaduvanshi lord Shree Krishna.
+Local tradition connects the village with the ancient Sonitpur, the place of the demon Banasura, whose daughter Ukha was married to Aniruddha, the grandson of Krishna.
 An 1812 account by Francis Buchanan-Hamilton, confirms that villagers used to refer to the largest ruin as the house of Ban Asur.
 This source also adds another layer to the tradition, mentioning that villagers believed the Cheros, occupied the site long after Banasura's era.
 He theorized that the architectural style of the works at Masarh pointed to the Cheros as the builders.

 He further noted the chronological discrepancy in the legends.
 While Banasura is placed in the Dwaparyug (c.
 1100-1000 BCE), centuries before the Cheros, He hypothesized that if the legend of Banasura being defeated by the Yavanas (Indo-Greeks) was true, it would make him a contemporary of the Cheros.
 This historical analysis provides a potential link between the mythological figure and a known ruling dynasty of the region.